 Ticks on cats – identification & treatment

-As a cat owner, you’re likely to find a tick or two in your feline’s lifetime so it's important to know how to properly remove them and the risks they carry.
+As a cat owner, you’re likely to find a tick or two in your feline’s lifetime.
+So, it's important to know how to properly remove them and the risks they carry.

 Ticks are nasty little parasites that can spread infectious diseases to us and our cats.
 With several different species in the UK looking for the perfect feeding ground, you might find your feline friend coming home with these unpleasant hitchhikers in their fur.
-Here’s everything you need to know about these arachnids, the diseases they carry and how to help keep your cat safe from both.

 What do ticks look like?